Добро пожаловать на форум PHP программистов!

 Результат выполнения данного примера:

-10ffff COMMERCIAL AT bool(true)
+COMMERCIAL AT

 In order to use this class, the Intl extension must be installed.